Non-executive directors handbook (4th edition)

 MM&K Chairman and non-executive director survey (Life in the boardroom)

 Annual survey published by remuneration consultancy MM&K which includes information on fee levels, time commitments and attitudes to all aspects of their jobs from non-executive directors sitting on the boards of FTSE 350, Small Cap, AIM, private and multi-national groups.
 Also contains a section covering all aspects of the work of the remuneration committee and a section on directors’ views on board appraisal.
-The 2016 survey is to be published in March 2017.
-The 2015 survey is still available on the MM&K website and an infographic of the highlights of the 2013 report can be found on the High Pay Centre website.

 High Pay Centre